 1. Compare Mortgage Interest Rates

 Some things you might think are financially wild and crazy are actually the least stressful and the most important part of building a home investment portfolio.
 Mortgage interest rates aren’t a secret anymore and most buyers, including Millennials, have access to loan information on the Internet.
+For example, by using a website like https://thewendythompsonteam.com/5-best-va-mortgage-calculators/ millennials can see if they qualify for a veteran loan and compare the different rates.
 Shopping around for mortgage rates is a great place to start.
 Mortgage Guys always compares mortgage rates and some of their best discounts are available on new mortgages.

 2. Consider a Home Equity Loan